thirtythreeforty/neolink/README.md

 ### MQTT Disable Features

-Certain features like preview and motion detection may not be desired you can disable them by them with the following config options.
+Certain features like preview and motion detection may not be desired you can disable them with the following config options.
 Disabling these may help to conserve battery

 ```toml